Automattic/delphin/README.md

 You can execute the test suite with `yarn test`.

-Code in `/lib` and `/reducers` should have unit tests.
-Moreover these tests should live in a `/test` subdirectory inside the corresponding module.
+Code in folders named `lib` or `reducers` should have unit tests.
+Moreover, these tests should live in a subdirectory inside the corresponding module named `tests`.
 We use [Jest](https://facebook.github.io/jest/) for writing tests and encourage [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD).

 You can execute an individual test with e.g. `yarn test app/reducers/ui/domain-search/tests`.